Quantum fluctuations in atomic Josephson junctions: the role of dimensionality: Mean-field results

 For $k=2$ the procedure is analogous.
 Summing the two contributions one obtains

 Writing this result in terms of the system coupling, inverting the relation (\ref{ga0})

 one gets

 The term is similar to the mean-field one, given by $(UN^2z^2)/4$ with caution to substitute $U$ with $U_r$ and add the beyond the mean-field corrections to the contact interaction term.
-Therefore to obtain the Josephson frequency in the 2-dimensional beyond mean-field framework is sufficient to substitute inside (\ref{Omega}) the constant $U$ with
+Therefore to obtain the Josephson frequency in the 2-dimensional beyond-mean-field framework is sufficient to substitute inside (\ref{Omega}) the constant $U$ with